PyHDI/ipgen/README.rst

 You can find the sample projects in 'tests'.
 Now let's see 'tests/memcpy'.
 There is an input source code.

--  userlogic.v : User-defined Verilog code using IPgen abstract memory interfaces
+-  memcpy.v : User-defined Verilog code using IPgen abstract memory interfaces

 Then type 'make' and 'make run' to simulate sample system.